notacoder-dz/SwiftDock/README.md

 # SwiftDock
-A single-click virtual screening tool using AutoDock4 for Windows
+A single-click virtual screening tool using AutoDock4 for Windows users

 Required installations :
 - Python (preferably 3.0 or higher)